Harold Weber

 Harold Weber (March 20, 1882 – November 7, 1933) was an American golfer who competed in the 1904 Summer Olympics.

+Early life

-He was from Littleton, New Hampshire.
+Weber was from Littleton, New Hampshire.

+Golf career

-In 1904 he was part of the American team which won the bronze medal.
+In 1904, he was part of the American team which won the bronze medal.
 He finished 22nd in this competition.
 In the individual competition he finished 16th in the qualification and was eliminated in the first round of the match play.

 He designed Highland Meadows Golf Course in Sylvania, Ohio in 1925.
 The course is the site of the LPGA Jamie Farr Owens Corning Classic.

 Major championships

-Results timeline

-Note: Scott played in only the U.S. Amateur and the British Amateur.
+Note: Weber played in only the U.S. Amateur and The Amateur Championship.